- See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

-- Each weeknight through Aug.
-28, WSDOT and design-builder Atkinson Construction will install a total of 25 steel piles at the construction site of the new SR 167 Puyallup River Bridge.
+- Each weekday through Sept.
+17, WSDOT and design-builder Atkinson Construction will install a total of 25 steel piles at the construction site of the new SR 167 Puyallup River Bridge.
 Vibratory drills and impact hammers will be used to sink the piles to their proper depth.
-Local residents are advised that they may hear the night construction noise and feel slight vibrations.
+Local residents are advised that they may hear the construction noise and feel slight vibrations.
 The piles provide a temporary support that will be used to build the new northbound bridge.

 - Watch a time-lapse video of the SR 167 Puyallup River bridge move.